SanPen/GridCal/README.md

 GriCal has contingency simulations, and it features a quite flexible way of defining contingencies.
 Firs you define a contingency group, and then define individual events that are assigned to that contingency group.
-THe simulation then tries all the contingency groups and apply the events registered in each group:
+The simulation then tries all the contingency groups and apply the events registered in each group:

 ```python
 import os